ryankooy/liri-node-app/README.md

 ### Do-What-It-Says

 Liri provides a feature called Do-What-It-Says, which reads content from a text file named random.txt and executes any argument and query term that is present.
-The text must contain one of the arguments discussed above, followed by a comma then a search term surrounded by quotes.
+The text must contain one of the arguments discussed above, followed by a comma, then a search term surrounded by quotes.
+One must simply type `node liri do-what-it-says` to utilize this feature.

 ![the 'do-what-it-says' argument](https://media.giphy.com/media/SUczF0kBZWgh37cb5j/giphy.gif)

-* Give start-to-finish instructions on how to run the app
+## Technologies Used

 * Clearly list the technologies used in the app